DrFZh/drfzh.github.io/_pages/about.md

 <span class='anchor' id='OpenProblems'></span>
 #  Open Problems

 In the case you are also interested in the following problems, please do not hesitate to drop me an email with your considerations.
-Thanks.
+Thank you.

 - Absolute Observer Design of Lur'e Systems

 - Absolute Output Regulation of Lur'e Systems